truelossless/cugparck/README.md

     - Multithreaded CPU attack
     - NTLM, MD4, MD5, SHA-1, SHA-2, SHA-3 support

+- Windows accounts dumping and cracking
+    - Dump the NTLM hashes from Windows accounts
+    - Supports legacy RC4 encryption as well as AES encryption (Windows >= 1607)
+    - Automatically try to crack the dumped hashes

 ## Installation

 No executable is currently provided but I will work on getting a CI pipeline running for at least the Linux and Windows builds.